-Large Scale NAT is already deployed by providers in numerous networks and influences end-to-end communication, esp. in mobile networks.
-Take topology into account when making decisions about middlebox behavior.
-Allows implementing lowTTL HP with LSN: 62.33% vs. 45.61% for TCP (best case).
+Large Scale NAT is Take topology into account Allows implementing lowTTL already deployed by when making decisions about HP with LSN: 62.33% vs. providers in numer- middlebox behavior.
+45.61% for TCP (best case). ous networks and in- fluences end-to-end communication, esp.